tuomount/Open-Realms-of-Stars/README.md

 with Java language and it is should run almost every where Swing and Java 7 are available.

+## Warning about saved games working on newer version

+Since game is under heavy development I cannot guarantee that saved games work always with newer version.
+Backwards compatible is broken when adding new features to the game.

 ## Compiling the Project

 Open Realm of Stars can be compiled with Maven.